 The study of ceramics using various approaches 25 January 2015

 Ceramics are among one of the most common objects to be found in archaeological sites around the world, including the Caribbean.Owing to their abundance, ceramics have long been used by Caribbean archaeologists to establish the time frame of particular settlement.
 This can be done by studying mostly the style and decoration of ceramics.
 However, such focus on style, decoration, and chronology overshadows the importance of other aspects of ceramic (e.g. composition, and technical practices etc.) and what they can tell us.

 MOU signing between Leiden University and Grenada 25 January 2015

-On Tuesday the 25th of November Professor Corinne Hofman of Leiden University and the Minister of culture Sr. Otmar Oduber signed an MOU agreeing scientific and cultural cooperation as part of the ‘NEXUS 1492 ‘ project.
+On Wednesday, the 21st of January 2015, Professor Corinne Hofman of Leiden University and the Ministry of Culture, Grenada National Museum, Carriacou Historical Society and Museum, and the Grenada National Trust signed an MOU, agreeing scientific and cultural cooperation as part of the “Nexus 1492 ERC-synergy” project.

 From Ball Court to Ball Park – A Story of two Faiths 18 January 2015